Tutorial: Multi-Region Clusters on Confluent Platform¶

 west

-region:docker compose stop broker-west-1
+region:docker compose stop controller-west-1

 Verify the new topic replica placement by running the script describe-topics.sh: